Skip to Content

 • Be a non-immediate family member of a U.S. citizen or a lawful permanent resident under certain family-based preference categories, including:

-• Be a widower of a U.S. citizen
+• Be the widower of a U.S. citizen.

-Many foreign nationals want to live and work in the United States, but do not want to be subject to certain employment visa restrictions such the inability to change jobs or a maximum validity period.
+Many foreign nationals want to live and work in the United States but do not want to be subject to certain employment visa restrictions, such as the inability to change jobs or a maximum validity period.
 Certain non-citizens are eligible for green cards based on their employment status.

 Green cards based on employment are given first, second, and third preference based on different categories.
 To get a green card as a first preference immigrant worker, you must: